citrineos/citrineos.github.io/framework.md

 This includes:
 - Cache implementations, such as [redis](https://github.com/redis/redis) and a simple Javascript in-memory cache
-- Message broker implementatons such as [google pubsub](https://github.com/googleapis/nodejs-pubsub), [kafka](https://github.com/tulios/kafkajs), and an AMPQP-compatible implementation using [amqlib](https://github.com/amqp-node/amqplib).
+- Message broker implementations such as [google pubsub](https://github.com/googleapis/nodejs-pubsub), [kafka](https://github.com/tulios/kafkajs), and an AMPQP-compatible implementation using [amqlib](https://github.com/amqp-node/amqplib).
 - Network connection implementation such as websockets
 - Directus Flow implementations such as [directus-flow](https://docs.directus.io/app/flows.html), where we take all `@AsMessageEndpoint` methods initialize flows into Directus.
 - Swagger plugin for displaying API documentation for all endpoints exposed by Fastify.